apache/tvm-rfcs/rfcs/xxxx-collage.md

   explored by a search layer outside of TVM), ii) pushed into the BYOC lowering/codegen function (to prepare the sub-graph for further compilation) or iii) moved into the standard Relay optimization passes run before `CollageFuseOps`.
+- **BYOC-specific patterns must match after standard Relay passes**: We currently run `CollageFuseOps` just before `FuseOps`, which means it runs after quite a number of standard Relay passes which themselves may invoke some target-specific rewrites (eg for quantization legalization).
+However, currently BYOC `partition_for_<toolchain>` functions run before any other Relay passes, and thus the Relay model is seen in it's 'clean' state.
+We need to figure out how to move `CollageFuseOps` earlier in the pipeline to be before any target-specific rewrites or any passes which may make BYOC patterns and lowering more difficult, but without interfering with TVM's fusion.
+This needs more thought.
 - **Higher tuning cost**: Obviously Collage needs to estimate the latency of many more candidate kernels, and each candidate may itself trigger tuning during lowering.
 For TVM this can require O(thousands) of trials and take O(hours) , so we'll be very dependent on cached tuning logs to amortize this cost between models for the same target.